Statistics at a Glance

 - The food and drink manufacturing industry is the single largest manufacturing

-sector in the UK, with a turnover of £76bn and gross value added of £20.6
+sector in the UK, with a turnover of £95.4bn and Gross Value Added (GVA) of

-, accounting for 16% of the total manufacturing sector.
+, accounting for 18.3% of the total manufacturing sector by turnover.

-- Our sector is an important trading partner with Europe: exporting over £12bn of
+- Our sector is an important trading partner with Europe: exporting almost £19.5bn

-food and non-alcoholic drink products a year, 77% of which go the EU.
+non-alcoholic drink exports, 75% of which goes to the EU.

 - The industry is a key partner for British farmers: buying two thirds of all the

 UK's agricultural produce.
-All this economic activity is carried out by over
+All this economic activity is carried out by 6,705

 than 10 people.